agorapulse/grails-kissmetrics/README.md

     <kissmetrics:initJS/>
 ```

-Then, you can use [KISSmetrics Javascript Library](http://support.kissmetrics.com/apis/javascript) in your GSP views (to generate Javascript APIs call from client browser).
+Once initialized, you can use [KISSmetrics Javascript Library](http://support.kissmetrics.com/apis/javascript) in your GSP views.

 ```jsp
 <!-- Identity current user -->